dpriour/femnet/docs/manual.md

 **9 71.000000 0.000000 -3.000000 25.000000 -2.500000 2 2**
 **10 71.000000 0.000000 3.000000 25.000000 2.500000 2 2**

+![Figure 6: Design of panel 1.
+Twines diameter, mesh side are displayed, as well as the number of meshes and the cutting.
+The origin of mesh counting is the knot under the red dot.
+Only one twine on 10 is drawn.](images/Pictures/figure6.png "fig:")*Figure 6*: Design of panel 1.
+Twines diameter, mesh side are displayed, as well as the number of meshes and the cutting.
+The origin of mesh counting is the knot under the red dot.
+Only one twine on 10 is drawn.

 ![Figure 7: Mesh coordinates of the corners of the panel 1 of netting, displayed with phobos using
 \~/femnet/data_2001/readme/1pelagic_trawl/s1.
 Displayed with phobos